Juudini/Juudini/README.md

 </p>

 <p align="left">
-    <i>... and I’m a backend developer based in Mendoza, Argentina, crafting the backend solutions behind the web that you love to witness.<br><br>
+    <i>... and I’m a software developer based in Mendoza, Argentina, specializing in crafting backend solutions that power the web experiences you enjoy.<br><br>
-        At present, my main area of focus is backend development, where I delve into the fascinating realms of TypeScript and databases, constantly honing my skills in this field.
-I started coding in high school and I'm largely self-taught in this field..<br><br>
+        My passion for technology started in high school, which led me to begin my coding journey right away.
+My academic background is self-taught, with skills honed through freelance work in backend and full-stack development.
+I continuously enhance my expertise through personal projects, staying current with the latest technologies...<br><br>
-        An empathetic and enthusiastic individual, I thrive on challenges and am always seeking to learn something new.
-I am ready to tackle new challenges where I can continue to learn an d further build my career.<br><br>
+        I'm an empathetic and enthusiastic person who loves challenges and is always eager to learn something new.
+I take ownership of the projects I work on, ensuring the results are the best they can be.<br><br>
     </i><br>
 </p>